 Record your Injection

- Write the date, time, and specific part of your body where you injected yourself.
+Write the date, time, and specific part of your body where you injected yourself.
 It may also be helpful to write any questions or concerns about the injection so you can ask your healthcare provider.

 If you have any questions or concerns about your RoActemra pre-filled pen, talk to your healthcare provider familiar with RoActemra.

+These pictograms are displayed on the left side of the printed Package Leaflet